hashicorp/design-system/website/docs/components/dropdown/partials/code/how-to-use.md

 To enable users to copy a snippet of code (eg. URLs, secrets, code blocks, etc.).

 Using the `@isTruncated` argument it is possible to constrain the text to one-line and truncate it if it does not fit the available space.
-Care should be taken in choosing to use this feature as there are [accessibility concerns](/components/copy/snippet?tab=accessibility).
+Please be aware there are [serious accessibility concerns](/components/copy/snippet?tab=accessibility) with using this feature.

 ```handlebars
 <Hds::Dropdown as |dd|>